fastaudio/fastaudio/README.md

 ```

 # Testing
-To run the tests and verify everythig is working, you'll need to create an environment like above:
+To run the tests and verify everythig is working, run the following command from the `fastaudio/` folder (only applicable after doing the editable install steps):

 ```
-git clone git@github.com:fastaudio/fastaudio
-pip install .[dev,testing]
 pytest
 ```

+This will run all of the test suit, reporting if there are any errors and also giving a code coverage report.
+Adittionally, there are extra checks that `pre-commit` run automatically every commit to verify the formatting and flake8 violations.
+If you want to run those manually, the command is `pre-commit run`

 # Contributing to the library

 We are looking for contributors of all skill levels.
-If you don't have time to contribute, please at least reach out and give us some feedback on the library.
+If you don't have time to contribute, please at least reach out and give us some feedback on the library by posting in the [v2 audio thread](https://forums.fast.ai/t/fastai-v2-audio/53535).

 Make sure that you have activated the environment that you used `pre-commit install` in so that pre-commit knows where to run the git hooks.

 ### How to contribute
 Create issues, write documentation, suggest/add features, submit PRs.
 We are open to anything.
+A good first step would be posting in the [v2 audio thread](https://forums.fast.ai/t/fastai-v2-audio/53535) introducing yourself.

 ## Note